 Both my grandfathers planted their gardens on Good Friday.
 We’ve adopted this tradition as well.
-And while it’s a good practice to wait until Good Friday because all danger of frost has past, we’ve discovered another significance.
+The Good Friday garden.
+Good Friday Garden And while it’s a good practice to wait until Good Friday because all danger of frost has past, we’ve discovered another significance.
 We talk about Easter.
 We pour that fresh soil into a flower bed.
-And a little finger makes a little hole for a sunflower seed.
-It’s then that
+And a little finger makes a little hole

 A fall favorite from 2010… We are still enjoying fall scenes around our house.
 With that in mind, Nana taught us a pastel lesson with trees, water and reflection.
 First, we gathered our colors.
 And, starting with the green, we drew a line for the grass.
 Not a very thick line, to leave plenty of space for the water.
 Next, the blue for the water

 Last year we followed the seasons with our red bud tree.
 Prominently center in the classroom bay window, we relished its pink blossoms, small heart-shaped leaves, dangling seeds.
 We learned so much!
 It was hard to leave this front yard beauty behind.
 We’ll always notice its changes.
 Still, we spent some time on the southern evergreen, the magnolia, just last month.
 It made us curious.